 The average cost to repair a concrete slab falls between $1,000 and $10,000.
 However, if you need underpinning or piering, the costs can be two to three times higher.
 The most affordable way to repair cracks in a slab foundation is to DIY, although this is risky if you don’t know what you’re doing.
 Generally speaking, if the cracks are larger than ⅛”, you should hire a foundation repair contractor.

 Crawl spaces are more convenient than slabs since they provide space for running pipes and utility lines, but they’re also more difficult to repair.
 Unfortunately, crawl spaces are more prone to infestations from termites and other insects than concrete slabs since they provide natural shelter for them to build nests.
 Homes with crawl spaces are also more likely to have moisture issues, making it essential that your property has proper drainage.
+Exploring yard drainage enhancement techniques can help you address water management issues effectively in your outdoor space.

 Crawl Space – Repair Cost